 How does hybrid cloud improve data compliance?

-Can hybrid cloud support disaster recovery and uptime?
+Can hybrid cloud help with disaster recovery?